Benefis Health System: Market size and economic impact

 In 2006, two-thirds of all Benefis patients came from Cascade County, Montana, with the remainder coming from the remaining counties in north-central Montana.
 The region is five times the size of the state of New Jersey.

 Benefis has more of an economic impact on the city of Great Falls than any other industry or employer.
 In 2008, it was the north-central Montana region's largest private employer.

 As of 2008, Benefis was considered the "sole community provider" by the Centers for Medicare and Medicaid Services, which resulted in a $1.5 million annual federal payment to the health system.
 If total hospital admissions at any other healthcare facility in the community rises above 8 percent, Benefis would be required to share that payment equally with the other provider(s).
 The same year, Benefis said Medicare patients accounted for 48 percent of the health system's admissions, but contributed only 40 percent of its revenues.
 Patients with private insurance represented 26 percent of admissions but accounted for 40 percent of revenues.
 Benefis said that it lost money on its dialysis, emergency room, and inpatient mental health services.

-In November 2010, a study conducted by the University of Montana Bureau of Business and Economic Research found that health care was now the largest sector of the Cascade County economy.
-Although the military (represented primarily by Malmstrom Air Force Base) had long been assumed to be the city's economic driver, health care now accounted for 16 percent of the county's non-agricultural earnings, compared to 14 percent for military activities.
-Benefis, the researchers found, not only employed 10 percent of the county's entire workforce, but also accounted for 10 percent of its earnings.
-Health care represented more of Cascade County's total economy (14 percent) than in other large Montana cities such as Billings (12 percent) or Missoula (12 percent), or in Montana as a whole (9 percent).
-Health care also appeared to be the primary driver of economic growth and employment in the county, with health care employment rising 4.2 percent from 2008 to 2009 (while construction, finance, and transportation saw major drops).

 Benefis Health System was the largest hospital in Montana as of March 2011.